Tradias/asio-grpc/README.md

 More examples for things like streaming RPCs, double-buffered file transfer with io_uring, libunifex-based coroutines, sharing a thread with an io_context and generic clients/servers can be found in the [example](/example) directory.

-# Looking for ideas

-If you got any wishes or ideas for new features to asio-grpc then do not hesitate to open an issue.
-Some food for thought: A high-level API (what would that look like?), rate-limiting and `protobuf::Arena` support in `agrpc::repeatedly_request`, ....
-I am also happy to help with general gRPC and Asio questions.

 # Requirements

 Tested by CI: